javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 There are many JavaScript properties that allow us to read information about element width, height and other geometry features.

-We often need them when moving or positioning elements in JavaScript, to correctly calculate coordinates.
+We often need them when moving or positioning elements in JavaScript.

 ## Sample element